-Department of Veterans Affairs STATEMENT I N SUPPORT OF CLAIM PRIVACY ACT INFORMATION: The VA will not disclose information collected of Federal Regulations 1.576 for routine uses (i.e., civil or criminal law enfethe United States), litigation in which the United States is a party or has an interpersonnel administration) as itentified in the VA system of records, Sey A2.17 published in the Federal Register.
-Your obligation to respond is required so obligation to respond is required so obligation records are properly associated with your claim file.
-Giving us your SSN act SIV A will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual benefits for reliaining to provide his or her SS still VA will not deny an individual to the reliaining to provide the sort her SS still value of the second of the sort her SS still value of the second recement, congressional communicatesest, the administration of VA Prog.
-22/28, Compensation, Pension, Edin or retain benefits, VA uses your scount information is voluntary.
-Ref N unless the disclosure of the SSN is determine maximum benefits under a programs with other agencies. ions, epidemiological or research stud arms and delivery of VA benefits, ve- ucation, and Vocational Rehabilitatio SSN to identify your claim file.
-Provi usal to provide your SSN by itself will sequired by Federal Statute of law in the law.
-The responses you submit ar ies, the collection of money owed to rification of identity and status, and n and Employment Records - VA, ding your SSN will help ensure that I not result in the denial of bene fits, effect prior to January 1, 1975, and e considered confidential (38 U.S.C. information, we estimate that you will need an average of 13 minutes to review information unless a valid OMB control number is displayed.
-You are not require located on the OMB Internet Page at www.regimfo.gov/public/do/PRAMain.Hr down. d to respond to a collection of inform nation if this number is not displayed.
-Valid OMB control numbers can be FIRST NAME - MIDDLE NAME - LAST NAME OF VETERAN (T)pe or prin et) SOCIAL SECURITY NO. VA FILE NO. C/CSS - The following statement is made in connection with a claim for benefits in the case of the above-named veteran: 0,000 I CERTIFY THAT the statements on this form are true and correct to the ne best of my knowledge and be lief.
-SIGNATURE DATE SIGNED ADDRESS TELEPHONE NUMBE ERS (Include Area Code) DAYTIME EVENING PENALTY: The law provides severe penalties which include fine or im knowing it to be false. prisonment, or both, for the will ful submission of any statement of or evidence of a material fact,
+Department of Veterans Affairs STATEMENT I N SUPPORT OF CLAIM PRIVACY ACT INFORMATION: The VA will not disclose inform Code of Federal Regulations 1.5% for routine uses (i.e., civil or crimin the United States, Itigation in which the United States is a party or I personnel administration) as identified in the VA system of records published in the Federal Register.
+Your obligation to respond is requiryour records are properly associated with your claim file.
+Giving us ye The VA will not deny an individual benef its for refusing to provide his still in effect.
+The requested information is considered relevant and no 5701), Information submitted is subject to verification through comput RESPONDENT BURDEN: We need this information to obtain evide information.
+We estimate that you will need an average of 15 minutes information unless a valid for MB control number is displayed.
+You are located on the OMB Internet Page at www.reginfo.gov/hpshie/do/PReform. as I law enforcement, congressional communications an interest, the administration of VA Progr., S8VA21/2/2/8, Compensation, Pension, Idio do obtain or retain benefits.
+VA uses your sour SSN account information is voluntary.
+Refision First State of the SSN unless the disclosure of the SSN occasion of the SSN indextured the state of the state ions, epidemiological or research stud arms and delivery of VA benefits, ven cation, and Vocational Relabilitatio SSN to identify your claim file.
+Provi- usal to provide your SSN by itself will streptive to the responses you submit are the law.
+The responses you submit are S.C.
+501(a) and (b)).
+Title 38, United 5 in, and complete this form.
+VA canno ration if this number is not displayed. ies, the collection of money owed to frification of identity and status, and n and Employment Records - VA, ding your SSN will help ensure that I not result in the denial of benefits, effect prior to Annuary I, 1975, and e considered confidential (38 U.S.C.
+States Code, allows us to ask for this t conduct or sponsor a collection of Valid OMB control numbers can be FIRST NAME - MIDDLE NAME - LAST NAME OF VETERAN (T); pe or print) SOCIAL SECURITY NO. VA FILE NO. The following statement is made in connection with a claim for C/CSS - I CERTIFY THAT the statements on this form are true and co SIGNATURE rrect to the best of my knowledge and be DATE SIGNED ADDRESS TELEPHONE NUMBE ERS (Include Area Code) DAYTIME EVENING PENALTY: The law provides severe penalties which include knowing it to be false. or evidence of a material fact, /A FORM 21-4138 EXISTING STOCKS OF VA FORM 21-41 38, AUG 2004, CONTINUE ON REVERSE